What is the aim of this leaflet?

 What is capillaritis?

-What does capillaritis look like?
+What does capillaritis feel and look like?

 What causes capillaritis?